lnicosia/Doom-Nukem/README.md

 This game features two applications: doom-nukem and doom-editor.

 The first one is the game executable.
-It allows you to play any map created with the editor.
-You play a soldier
+It allows you to play any map created with the second one, the editor.

+#### Game

+You play the Doom guy

+#### Editor

 ## Installation